-An Improved and Explainable Electricity Price Forecasting Model via SHAP-based Error Compensation Approach
+An Improved and Explainable Electricity Price Forecasting Model via SHAP-Based Error Compensation Approach

 Leena Heistrene, Juri Belikov, Dmitry Baimel, Liran Katzir, Ram Machlev, Kfir Levy, Shie Mannor, Yoash Levron